StevenSYS/blockbreakhc/README.md

-# BlockBreakHC
+# BlockBreakC
-A HolyC version of a game I originally made in JavaScript
+A port of BlockBreakHC from HolyC to C using SDL3

 # Screenshots